petervwyatt/pdf-syntax/README.md

 # Visual Studio Code PDF Syntax Highlighter

-PDF syntax highlighter for [Visual Studio Code](https://code.visualstudio.com/) based on ISO 32000-2:2020.
+PDF COS syntax highlighter for [Visual Studio Code](https://code.visualstudio.com/) based on ISO 32000-2:2020.

 [Enable the Scope Inspector](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide#scope-inspector) to see how the syntax has tokenized your PDF.